 All learning materials for the Accounting & Finance course will be provided to you on the learning platform CANVAS.
 In this virtual classroom, you will find a complete overview of the different activities which you need to complete for the course, and thus it will be effortless for you to track your own study progress.
-You will automatically be invited to the CANVAS environment of PM09 a couple of days before the start of the semester, and the direct link to the course can be found here.
 A note for retake students: There will be a new Canvas environment each semester.
 Since the content of the course might vary, please make sure to always study the latest version of the course.